-• US High School Graduate: A graduate of an accredited U.S. high school who has never attended an accredited college or university must submit an official transcript from the US high school showing the date of graduation.
+- US High School Graduate: A graduate of an accredited U.S. high school who has never attended an accredited college or university must submit an official transcript from the US high school showing the date of graduation.
 The high school must be accredited by the Texas Education Agency, the Southern Association of Colleges and Schools or the equivalent accrediting agency for other states and regions.
-(A graduate of a non-accredited or foreign high school must apply for admission by Individual Approval.)
+(A graduate of a non-accredited or foreign high school must apply for admission by Individual Approval.) - GED Admission: An applicant who has passed the Test of General Education Development (GED) may be admitted to Grayson College by providing the Office of Admissions and Records with a copy of the test scores or GED certificate.

-- Individual Approval: An individual eighteen years of age or older who does not have a U.S. high school diploma or GED. or who is a graduate of a non-accredited or foreign high school may apply for admissions on individual approval.
+- Individual Approval: An individual eighteen years of age or older who does not have a US high school diploma or GED. or who is a graduate of a non-accredited or foreign high school may apply for admissions on individual approval.
 Students admitted under this policy are not eligible for Title IV.
 Anyone admitted without a GED or high school diploma will be strongly encouraged to complete the GED during the first year of his/her enrollment at Grayson College. - Transfer from Another US College: During their initial term at GC, transfer students who desire admission must provide official transcripts from all colleges attended on or before the census date.
 A hold will be placed if transcripts are not received by the census date.
-Students applying as a transfer must have transferable college credit from a US regionally accredited college.
-Developmental courses and continuing education courses are not considered transferable.

-Official test scores must be submitted prior to registration.
-Transfer students must follow Texas Success Initiative policies for demonstrating college readiness.

-Students who have been suspended for any reason from another college will not be eligible for admission at Grayson College until they are eligible to return to their previous college or they obtain approval for admission from their Instructional Dean, Director of Success Coaches or the Registrar.
-Grayson College accepts college level credits from regionally accredited institutions provided that the courses were completed successfully.
+Students applying as a transfer must have transferable college credit from a US regionally accredited college. - Developmental courses and continuing education courses are not considered transferable. - Official test scores must be submitted prior to registration.
+Transfer students must follow Texas Success Initiative policies for demonstrating college readiness. - Students who have been suspended for any reason from another college will not be eligible for admission at Grayson College until they are eligible to return to their previous college or they obtain approval for admission from their Instructional Dean, Director of Success Coaches or the Registrar. - Grayson College accepts college-level credits from regionally accredited institutions provided that the courses were completed successfully. - Transfer credits are evaluated by the Advising Office and submitted to the Registrar's Office for posting on the academic transcript. - A minimum of 25% of degree requirements must be earned at Grayson College. - High School Students: To be eligible for Dual Credit or Early College High School enrollment, high school students must: - Be enrolled in one of our partnering public high schools - Complete admission criteria for the college; including dual credit permission form signed by high school counselor/principal - Meet the minimum test scores that directly apply to the course - Turn all the above into the Grayson College Director of